Eagle Owl

 Photo by cmonphotography: https://www.pexels.com/photo/selective-focus-photography-of-owl-perched-on-twigs-1904354/

-This means they have to turn their entire head to look around.
-Owls have some of the largest eyes of any bird, and their eyes are specially adapted for low light conditions.
-They have a high concentration of light-sensitive cells called rods, which help them see in the dark.
+Owls possess some of the largest eyes of any bird, but their eyes are fixed in their sockets.
+This means they cannot move their eyes to look around, so they must turn their entire head.
+Their eyes are specially adapted for low-light conditions, with a high concentration of light-sensitive cells called rods, which help them see well in the dark.

-They usually only come together to mate or raise young.
-Some species, like the snowy owl, may gather in large groups during the winter to hunt and roost.
+Owls are generally solitary animals.
+They typically come together only for mating or raising their young.
+However, some species, such as the snowy owl, may form large groups during the winter to hunt and roost.

 An owl perched in a tree.